-The World Handicap System (WHS) goes LIVE on 2nd November, and every golfer needs to understand its impact on handicapping.
+The World Handicap System (WHS) is now in use and every golfer needs to understand its impact on handicapping.

-Here are some resources to help Members understand how the new system will work.
+Here are some resources to help Members understand how the new system works.

 To prepare for the introduction of the new system, our course has been assessed, and is based on how a scratch golfer would view the course.